sdewyser/PSWorkspaceOneAccess/README.md

 If the connection fails, an error message will be displayed, and the function will return `null`.

-### 2. (Coming Soon) Get-WS1MagicToken
-This function will generate a Magic Token for user authentication in Workspace ONE Access.
-Stay tuned for updates.

 ## 📚 Examples

 #### Example 1: Using the Access Token